lucasgac-git/simple-Iac-Python/README.md

 # Architecture

 Cloud Provider: AWS

-Infrastructure: Privisioned through Terraform and custom modules Host Configuration: Ansible* (some steps are done in the host OS) Application language: Python and HTML
+Infrastructure: Privisioned through Terraform and custom modules

+Host Configuration: Ansible* (some steps are done in the host OS)

+Application language: Python and HTML

 Database: MySQL

 # Disclaimer

-The application and several other configuration aspects of automation don't follow security best practices, as this is purely a test deployment to integrate and understand how to use these softwares together.
-Future versions of this project will be in seperate branches or possibly other reposity, as to seperate different levels of complexity, security, and automation.
+>**The application and several other configuration aspects of automation don't follow security best practices, as this is purely a test deployment to integrate and understand how to use these softwares together.
+Future versions of this project will be in seperate branches or possibly other reposity, as to seperate different levels of complexity, security, and automation.**

 ## Project Walkthrough

-1) Terraform
+**1) Terraform**

-In this section, I'll explain what is going to be built with the Terraform code provided in the root main.tf file (and other too), and what do the custom modules do;
+>In this section, I'll explain what is going to be built with the Terraform code provided in the root main.tf file (and other too), and what do the custom modules do;

-1.1. terraform-infra files:
+**1.1. terraform-infra files:**

 a - backends.tf: I'm using AWS S3 as a backend to remotly store the terraform.tfsate file in a subdirectory called state.
 The bucket is located in the region of your choosing;